thegetty/inventories-and-surveys/content/part-1/chapter-3.md

 ## Legal and Organizational Considerations

-The following are considerations relating to the [legal and policy framework](#does-a-legal-and-policy-framework-for-the-inventory-need-to-be-established-or-enhanced), [potential inventory consolidation](#how-many-inventories-are-needed-for-a-specific-jurisdiction), the [inventory’s purposes](#what-are-the-primary-and-secondary-purposes-of-the-inventory), and related [roles and responsibilities](#who-will-hold-what-roles-and-responsibilities-for-the-inventory).
+The following are considerations relating to the [legal and policy framework](#legal-and-policy-framework), [potential inventory consolidation](#how-many-inventories), the [inventory’s purposes](#what-are-the-purposes), and related [roles and responsibilities](#roles-and-responsibilities).

-### Does a Legal and Policy Framework for the Inventory Need to Be Established or Enhanced?
+### Does a Legal and Policy Framework for the Inventory Need to Be Established or Enhanced? {#legal-and-policy-framework}

 For an official heritage inventory of an administrative jurisdiction, a first consideration is to determine whether a legal and policy framework for the inventory needs to be established or enhanced.
 The following are specific points to consider examining in this regard:

 -   Does the existing legal and policy framework of your administrative jurisdiction explicitly authorize and support the jurisdiction’s heritage inventory or inventories?
 If not, then consider exploring ways to provide for that formal authorization and support, perhaps through amending the legal and policy framework.

 -   If the inventory is already formally linked to the related legal and policy framework, are there ways the framework could be enhanced to strengthen the inventory’s effectiveness as a tool for heritage management?
 Has the historical development of the legal and policy framework led to the creation of multiple topical heritage inventories (e.g., archaeological, architectural and urban, intangible) that would function more effectively if they were consolidated?
-(This question is dealt with in further detail in the [next section](#how-many-inventories-are-needed-for-a-specific-jurisdiction).)
+(This question is dealt with in further detail in the [next section](#how-many-inventories).)

 An in-depth analysis may help determine how a legal and policy framework might be enhanced to better support a heritage inventory or inventories.
 It may also be worthwhile to look at examples of how other legal and policy frameworks support inventories for reference.
 See **Legal and Policy Framework** and **Inventory Consolidation and Integration** in the sidebar for examples.

-### How Many Inventories Are Needed for a Specific Jurisdiction?
+### How Many Inventories Are Needed for a Specific Jurisdiction? {#how-many-inventories}

 When a heritage organization has the opportunity to establish or modernize an inventory program, a first-order consideration may be to determine how many inventories would be optimal for the jurisdiction.
 If multiple inventories and related inventory databases already exist, a related question is whether any of them should be consolidated.
 This question may be primarily relevant for national-level inventories, and occasionally for regional-level ones.